 Arrests of People Associated with Boogaloo

-On May 1, federal agents arrested Bradley Bunn of Loveland, Colorado, and charged him with possessing destructive devices after allegedly finding four pipe bombs during a search at his residence.
+On May 1, federal agents arrested Bradley Bunn of Loveland, Colorado, and charged him with possessing destructive devices after finding four pipe bombs during a search at his residence.
 Following his arrest, Bunn allegedly told investigators that he was, “willing to take out a few law enforcement officers in order to wake people up to what’s going on.”
 He added that he intended to use the devices to target anyone trying to forcibly breach his home.
 Though it is not confirmed that Bunn was involved in the boogaloo phenomenon, several Colorado boogalooers made online comments after his arrest, suggesting they knew him.
+In March 2021, Bunn pleaded guilty to five felony counts related to the possession of pipe bombs.

 On April 11, 2020, Aaron Swenson, a 36-year-old Arkansas resident, was arrested in Texas after he posted a livestream on his Facebook account in which he allegedly talked about looking for a police officer to ambush and execute.
 According to authorities, Swenson wrote on Facebook, “I feel like hunting the hunters.”
 When he was arrested, Swenson was wearing an armored plate carrier-type vest.
 Police also found several loaded firearms in his vehicle.
 Swenson has been charged with making a terroristic threat against a police officer.